 With the release of Heroku PrivateLink, there are now two methods for doing so.
 This article will help you decide which one is right for you.

 Heroku Trusted IPs

 Trusted IPs for Data Services Beta has been around a bit longer.
-This method allows a user to enable IP whitelisting for a Heroku Data Add-On in a Private Space.
-The setup is relatively simple and will allow a user to whitelist one to many external IPs.
-Doing so will allow anyone with database credentials and the ability to generate traffic from the whitelisted IP to make a connection to your data services.
+This method allows a user to enable IP allow-listing for a Heroku Data Add-On in a Private Space.
+The setup is relatively simple and will allow a user to allow-list one to many external IPs.
+Doing so will allow anyone with database credentials and the ability to generate traffic from the allow-listed IP to make a connection to your data services.

 Easy to Configure

 After a request has been submitted for this feature to be enabled, one can add the IP addresses to the Trusted IPs on the Private Space Dashboard and access their database externally from there.